-- 6.7.
-For 2024/25 further allocations to existing rolling programmes of work are included such as Highway Improvements £600k, Bridge Maintenance £400k and Road Safety Improvement £250k. - 6.8.
-Council funding on Highway Maintenance will continue to be bolstered in 2020/21 through a Road Refurbishment Grant provided by WG. - 6.9.
+- 5.7.
+For 2024/25 further allocations to existing rolling programmes of work are included such as Highway Improvements £600k, Bridge Maintenance £400k and Road Safety Improvement £250k. - 5.8.
+Council funding on Highway Maintenance will continue to be bolstered in 2020/21 through a Road Refurbishment Grant provided by WG. - 5.9.
 Recognising the backlog of works across the council's operational estate, it has been possible to make the following additions: - £2.5m is provided across the five years of the programme to complete essential works to County Hall, including upgrades to alarm systems and other mechanical and electrical works.
-This will be phased to minimise disruption to Council functions.

-- £500k is provided for health and safety works to Ty Elwyn - It is proposed to continue investment in Capitalised Maintenance and increase the allocation to £3.5m in 2024/25. - 6.10.
-Officers are currently developing an extensive programme of energy efficiency and carbon reduction measures which will be implemented across multiple buildings in the council's estate, including schools and leisure facilities, to be funded by a zero interest loan on a prudential basis.
-This will be brought forward for member approval at the earliest opportunity - 6.11.
+This will be phased to minimise disruption to Council functions. - £500k is provided for health and safety works to Ty Elwyn - It is proposed to continue investment in Capitalised Maintenance and increase the allocation to £3.8m in 2024/25. - 5.10.
 A five-year Fleet Replacement Programme for £10.7m is included to ensure that vehicles and plant machinery assets are replaced when they reach the end of their viable economic life.
-The funding for this capital spend will be provided directly from revenue budgets of the service users via prudential borrowing. - 6.12.
-We have allocated £25k to the provision of the county's first Changing Places facility.
+The funding for this capital spend will be provided directly from revenue budgets of the service users via prudential borrowing.